qmk/qmk_firmware/docs/newbs_getting_started.md

 #### Community Packages

-These packages are maintained by community members, so may not be up to date or completely functional.
+These packages are maintained by community members, so they may not be up to date or completely functional.
 If you encounter problems, please report them to their respective maintainers.

-On Arch-based distros you can install the CLI from the official repositories (NOTE: at the time of writing this package marks some dependencies as optional that should not be):
+On Arch-based distros you can install the CLI from the official repositories (NOTE: at the time of writing, this package marks some dependencies as optional that should not be):

 ```sh
 sudo pacman -S qmk